MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/optimize-network-media-performance.md

 To measure the actual network performance, especially for latency and packet loss, from any company network site to a network Edge, we recommend the [Network Assesment Tool](https://www.microsoft.com/download/details.aspx?id=53885).

-For testing Internet connections to the Microsoft network, it is recommended that you test against the following VIPs of the Skype for Business media relays.
-The *Anycast VIP*  will resolve to an IP address of a Media Relay in a Microsoft network Edge site that is closest to the testing location.

 **<font color="red">REVIEWERS: Should we change "Skype for Business media relay" to "Teams media relay?"
 Is that a thing?</font>**

+For testing Internet connections to the Microsoft network, it is recommended that you test against the following VIPs of the Teams media relays.
+The *Anycast VIP*  will resolve to an IP address of a Media Relay in a Microsoft network Edge site that is closest to the testing location.

 ||||
 |:-----|:-----|:-----|